KartikeyaBisht9/FobaBacktestEngine/docs/README.md

 # FobaBacktestEngine

 **FobaBacktestEngine** is a high-performance, Numba-powered backtesting engine designed for processing full order book and market-by-order (MBO) data - originally developed for HKEX.
 The engine supports a variety of configurations, allowing users to analyze and simulate market behavior in various modes.
 The 3 modes implemented thusfar include **Training**, **Simulation**, and **PassiveAnalysis**.

+**General Structure**
+The engine returns an ImmutableDict which maps symbolCode --> results (typically dataframes) and as such we use an enrichment framework.

+Enrichment
+    - a very high level class that comprises of the following:
+    - *processors* - these are callables (e.g. func) that operate on data/args etc and make their results available to other processors
+    - *configs* - these are non processor specific arguments
+    - *enrichers* - an object that returns an ImmutableDict of securityCode --> result after processors have sequentially operated on inputs w/ the correct configs

 ---